10 Ways To Save On Winter Utilities

 Tip #6 Use Ceiling Fans to Move Warm Air

 Fans are for more than just keeping cool.
-They can also be used to move warm air down.
-A pretty helpful thing to have especially if your home has high cathedral type ceilings.
+They can also be used to move warm air down closer to where you are.
+It’s a pretty helpful thing to have, especially if your home has high cathedral-type ceilings.

-If you are worried about your electric bill, don’t be.
+If you are worried about your electric bill running fans long term, don’t be.
 A ceiling fan rated 25 watts with a household rate of $0.15 per kWh would cost about $33 per year.
-That’s running 24 hours a day, 365 days a year. (source:spyrkaelectric.com)

-If you divide this cost down to an hourly run the heat savings is worth the cost of electricity.
+That’s if you are running the fan 24 hours a day, 365 days a year. (source: spyrkaelectric.com) If you divide this cost by an hourly rate, the heat savings are worth the cost of electricity.

 Tip #7 Close off Unused Rooms

 I would not suggest doing this in a bathroom, however.
-Keep rooms with water at the same temp as your home to better avoid frozen pipes.
+Keep rooms with water at the same temperature as your home to avoid frozen pipes.

 Tip #8 Check Under Doors